 Keep your expectations in check

-A huge factor in considering how changing owners affects dogs has to do with the amount of time the first owner and pet have been together.
+A huge factor in considering how changing owners affects dogs is how long the first owner and pet have been together.

-Rescue dogs present the hardest relocation challenge because there could be a troublesome history that might include multiple owners.
+Rescue dogs present the most complex relocation challenge because there could be a troublesome history that might include multiple owners.

-Help dogs adjust more quickly
+Help re-home dogs adjust more quickly

 Start by bringing any items from the dog’s old home to his new space before he arrives.

-A tour of the new place can’t hurt but placing his kennel in a quiet corner of his new home is even more helpful because when scared and insecure, dogs need a place where they feel secure and can hide away from all human activity.
+A tour of the new place can’t hurt, but placing his kennel in a quiet corner of his new home is even more helpful because when scared and insecure, dogs need a place where they feel secure and can hide away from all human activity.

 Find out what smells repel dogs, and you’ll create an environment that is just as welcoming as her first home proved to be.